Foundation Models in Medical Imaging: A Review and Outlook: Background

+While computer vision has traditionally focused on discriminative learning approaches, the introduction of ViTs in 2021 marked an important shift in self-supervised representation learning \citep{balestriero_cookbook_2023}.
+By representing images as patch tokens,analogous to word tokens in natural language processing, ViTs enabled the transfer of language-based pretraining strategies to vision.
+In natural language processing, transformers are commonly trained with Masked Language Modeling (MLM), where parts of the input text are hidden and must be predicted.
+This inspired Masked Image Modeling (MIM), where subsets of image patches are masked or altered and the model learns to reconstruct them rather than solely distinguishing between samples.
+MIM has since driven substantial advances in generative self-supervised methods for vision.

-One of the earlier notable examples of MIM methods include \textit{BEiT}, which uses vector quantization to map continuous image patches to discrete visual tokens.
-It does not predict pixel values directly but learns to predict these discrete tokens, which are created from image patches \citep{bao_beit_2022}.
-Initially relying on an external, offline-trained tokenizer, BEiT's efficiency was later improved by \textit{iBOT} with the introduction of an online tokenizer \citep{zhou_ibot_2022}.
+One of the earlier notable MIM approaches is \textit{BEiT}, which applies vector quantization to map continuous image patches to discrete visual tokens.
+Unlike approaches that predict pixel values directly, BEiT predicts these discrete tokens \citep{bao_beit_2022}.
+BEiT initially relied on an externally pre-trained tokenizer, but \textit{iBOT} improved the method by introducing an online tokenizer, which improved efficiency\citep{zhou_ibot_2022}.

 Another recent but popular approach within generative SSL is \textit{Masked Autoencoder} (\textit{MAE)}, which employs an asymmetric autoencoder framework.
 MAE’s unique feature is its encoder, which processes only unmasked patches of an image while ignoring masked ones.
 A lightweight decoder is then tasked with reconstructing the original image from these encoded representations and the masked patches.
 By focusing only on reconstructing the missing (masked) parts, the decoder encourages the model to learn meaningful visual representations.
 This design not only reduces computational overhead but also ensures the model captures semantic content efficiently, making MAE faster and more effective than previous generative frameworks \citep{he2021masked}.